To fix a leaking windshield you need to find where the leak is and then figure out if you need to repair or replace the seal.

 Once you’ve found your leak it’s time to seal it up.
 Make sure that you don’t allow anyone to use silicone to seal your windshield, or do it yourself.
 Silicone expands and contracts with heat and prevents the proper sealants to be applied.
 Vehicle owners can purchase sealers online and apply them to pinholes to help keep water out.
 If you’re unsure of how to take care of your windshield leaks or want to make sure you preserve the value of your vehicle, leave windshield repair to the pros.

-If you live or work in the Phoenix Valley and have a leaky windshield it can be a hassle.
-It also can ding the value of a vehicle if the interior is ruined by mold or rust.
+If you live or work in the Chandler, Tempe, or anywhere in the Phoenix Valley and have a leaky windshield we can help!
+Leaking windows are annoying and it also can ding the value of a vehicle if the interior is ruined by mold or rust.
 Preserve the value of your car, truck, or suv by allowing T&S Auto Glass to provide reliable leaky windshield repair.
 To find out more about our windshield repair services or schedule an appointment please give us a call today!